7imbitz/7imbitz/README.md

 ### :man_technologist: About Me :
 #### I'm Adib Farhan Sayuti, the regular guy _*the pronunciation for the username was Jimbitz_

-- :briefcase: Currently working at local Cyber Security company in Malaysia
+- :briefcase: Currently working at local Cyber Security company in :Malaysia:
 - :raising_hand_man: Occasionally enthusiastic, easy to get distracted 😅
 - :computer: Awed with the Cyber Security things 😮
 - :video_game: Love playing games